 Using Essential Oils in Homemade Cleaning Recipes

 Let’s be honest, the smell of vinegar while cleaning isn’t all that appealing.
 My husband actually loathes it!
 One of the easiest ways to add natural scents to your homemade cleaning supplies is with essential oils.
-I’m a huge fan of Rocky Mountain Oils.
+I’m a huge fan of Plant Therapy.
 I use all different types of oils in a variety of ways.

 Other favorite essential oils for cleaning include:

 Another great way to use essential oils in cleaning is to mix with baking soda to create an incredible deodorizer.
 You can even add Borax if you have a flea problem in your house to kill those pests and their eggs!
-My favorite essential oil for deodorizing is lavender because it has such a nice, calming scent.
+You can also make this DIY linen spray with essential oils.

 Other Places To Shop for Natural Cleaning Supplies

-My most favorite place of all to shop for natural cleaning supplies is Grove Collaborative.
-I get a lot of my favorite natural cleaners like Mrs. Meyer’s and Method from here.
-I also love their glass bottles, cleaning caddies, and wool dryer balls.
+My most favorite place of all to shop for natural cleaning supplies is Truly Free.
+I get a lot of my favorite non-toxic cleaning supplies from them.
+They are American made and made with ingredients you can actually pronounce.